MrGallo/pbd-python/exercises/054-hi-lo-with-limited-tries.md

 # Hi-Lo with Limited Tries

-Write a program that picks a random number from 1-100.
+Write a program that picks a random number from `1-100`.
-The user keeps guessing as long as their guess is wrong, **and** they've guessed less than 7 times.
-If their guess is higher than the number, say "Too high."
-If their guess is lower than the number, say "Too low."
-When they get it right, the game stops.
+The user keeps guessing as long as their guess is wrong, **and** they've guessed less than `7` times.
+If their guess is higher than the number, say `"Too high."` If their guess is lower than the number, say `"Too low."` When they get it right, the game stops.
 Or, if they hit seven guesses, the game stops even if they never got it right.

-This means your `while` loop will have a compound condition using `&&`.
+This means your `while` loop will have a compound condition using `and`.

+Name the file: `054_hi_lo_limited.py`

 ```
 I'm thinking of a number between 1-100.
 You have 7 guesses.